Baravik/DecisionHelperApp/README.md

 - Multi-step quiz creation process with progress tracking
 - Support for multiple choice and yes/no question types with customizable weightings
 - Drag-and-drop reordering of answer options with automatic percentage adjustment
-- Image upload capability for questions with Firebase Storage integration
 - Comprehensive input validation for quiz content
 - Public/private visibility options for sharing control
 - Real-time preview of quiz appearance during creation